 - All water has value: All water has an intrinsic value and all water must be managed carefully to maximize its benefit.

 - Achieve multiple benefits: Design and implement projects and programs with a focus on achieving multiple benefits- economic, environmental, and social.

 - Take a systems approach: Tackle problems based on the complete life cycle of water and larger infrastructure systems to identify and advance more effective and lasting solutions.

 - Watershed-scale thinking and action: Make decisions at the level of the watershed, taking into consideration the unique features of an area.

 - Right-sized solutions: Understand the appropriate scale for the most impact.

 - Partnerships for progress: Since all sectors are part of a water-secure future, partnerships are the cornerstone to progress.

 - Inclusion and engagement of all: Since all people have a stake in ensuring a water-secure future, everyone should be included.

 Since the One Water approach is gaining traction throughout various sectors, areas of action have been devised to help create the most impactful benefits.
-The arenas for action cover a range of issue areas, including: reliable and resilient water utilities, thriving cities, sustainable agriculture; competitive business and industry, social and economic inclusion, and healthy waterways.
+These cover a range of issues, including: reliable and resilient water utilities, thriving cities, sustainable agriculture; competitive business and industry, social and economic inclusion, and healthy waterways.
 Together these actions should lead to tangible changes in the way water is managed, used, and expended.